markpcomer/professional-README-generator/sampleREADME.md

     ## 4. Usage

-        sample
+        Please contact the author

     ___

     ## 5. Contributing

-        sample
+        Please contact the author

     ___

     ## 6. Testing

-        sample
+        Please contact the author

     ___

     ## 7. Questions

-        My GitHub is at https://github.com/sample.
+        My GitHub is at https://github.com/markpcomer.

-        For additional questions, please reach me at sample.
+        For additional questions, please reach me at markpcomer@gmail.com.